Microsoft-Build-2016/CodeLabs-Data/Module3-MachineLearning/README.md

 	_Running the UWP app_

-### Project Oxford APIs ###
+### Microsoft Cognitive Services APIs ###

-In addition to the [Emotion API](https://www.projectoxford.ai/emotion) you can also build your own solutions with any language or development platform.
+In addition to the [Emotion API](https://www.microsoft.com/cognitive-services/en-us/emotion-api) you can also build your own solutions with any language or development platform.
+Some examples of the APIs are:

 #### Vision ####
 - [Computer Vision API](https://www.projectoxford.ai/vision): Understand images and generate thumbnails